kevchin/vagrant/README.md

 4. This project has NOT been tested with the VMWare provider for Vagrant.
 5. You may change the script (setup.sh) to point to a different location for Hadoop to be downloaded from.
 Here is a list of mirrors: http://www.apache.org/dyn/closer.cgi/hadoop/common/.
 6. Some R code is dynamically generated with some 'best effort' attempts to 'future-proof the code, but as the toolsets are changing so quickly, you can modify the 'setup.sh' code to accommodate newer versions of Hadoop, R Studio, R, etc.
-7. Check the CRAN site set in 'installPkg.R' to ensure it makes sense for your geography
+7. Check the CRAN site set in 'installPkg.R' to ensure it makes sense for your geography.
 8. I could not cache a copy of Java on the local file system as the dependencies seem to be dynamically evaluated.
 Therefore I did bother to pre-download a Java environment.

 # Make the VM setup faster